yamuz/rsschool-cv/cv.md

 # **EXPERIENCE**
 * Clinic Mobile app for Android (making an appointment to the doctor)
-* Cargo Mobile app for Android (for ordering a car)
+* Cargo Mobile app for Android (for ordering a taxi/cargo vehicle)

 # **EDUCATION**
  * ITMO UNIVERSITY (https://itmo.ru/), BSc Optoelectonics, 2007